 After testing was completed, I completed an affinity diagramming exercise to translate and group my findings into actionable categories that can be prioritized and fixed before the product launch.
 In the report, I utilized visual indicators in my research findings document to showcase the issues users had.

-I completed the same amount of testing sessions as the first round, and completed 30 mins of desirability testing and 30 minutes of usability testing tasks.
+I completed the same amount of testing sessions as the first round.
 I wrote the script, transcribed the sessions, and shared out key insights to various teams at the client’s request.

 The goal was to have a consensus from the team on what to do next, so the analysis and storytelling of the data was key.
 Creating a typical usability findings document wasn’t the best approach for their needs, so I had to tell a unique story combining the findings from the two halves of each session.